openpipekit/openpipekit.github.io/wiki/developer.md

 When making your own cli, you'll also need to make the file executable by running `chmod +x yourFile`.

 The next statement is a little more complex because it requires parameters `./opk-phant-database-cli/push --url=http://data.sparkfun.com/f4jf4w4rDKh --private_key=ffDJs8efjslj --field=temperature`.
 CLI's are a lot like simple functions.
-If the CLI follows the GNU CLI standards, you can ask the CLI what parameters it takes.
+If the CLI follows the GNU CLI standards, you can ask the CLI what parameters it takes by using the help option.

 ```
 > ./opk-phant-cli/push --help